 Next, you get to experience firsthand different styles of practice — from small, rural facilities to large teaching hospitals and everything in between.
 At Lucidity, we also receive a significant number of government job orders, meaning you could work in a VA hospital or military base, or even travel with elected officials.

 Should a permanent position open up somewhere you worked locum tenens and enjoyed, you have an advantage.
 You already know the people, and they know you.

 Finally, some positions could include traveling and housing— all the way down to someone booking flights, rental cars, and lining up housing for you.
 Some agencies will even help you take care of the details like medical malpractice insurance or credentialing.

 Overall, your locum tenens experience can be whatever you want it to be.

-If you want to earn the most money, being available, choosing rural or other hard-to-staff areas, and building your resume can help you achieve your goal.
+If you want to earn the most money as a locum tenens physician, being available, choosing rural or other hard-to-staff areas, and building your resume can help you achieve your goal.